the fastest

 Yes it does, but those are secondary sensations.
 In terms of the operation of the car, it’s light in your hands and more sensitive too.
 The steering is much improved, accurate and confidence-inspiring if not the last word in detail, the throttle calibration is bang on (not easy in a hybrid where it’s juggling two power sources) and even the brakes – usually Bentley’s weakness – have got more bite and power.

-On the whole it moves far more easily than it has any right to, feels athletic rather than lumbering.
-You spot the weight when you’re on it, braking hard and trying to turn into a hairpin, but the car’s improved balance means you’re not having to drive around issues, and it’s at a level of capability where you really don’t need or want to be travelling any faster.
-It grips hard enough, goes where you point it and is sumptuously satisfying to drive.
+On the whole the Bentley moves far more easily than it has any right to, feels athletic rather than lumbering.
+You spot the weight when you’re on it, braking hard and trying to turn into a hairpin, but the car’s improved balance means you’re not having to drive around issues.
+In sport mode you feel the power being decisively sent rearward on the exit to a corner.

 Very occasionally you want to hear that deeper rumbling voice and experience the old 6.0’s turbine smoothness, because it was a cultured, sophisticated thing and suited a cruising Conti down to the ground.
 But the truism was that the V8 was always more charismatic, efficient and almost as hard hitting as the W12.
 It had a crisper soundtrack and better throttle response.
 And that was the old one.

 And of course you can use the V8 to recharge the battery.
 It works quickly and effectively, but you don’t need us to tell you that using petrol to generate electricity isn’t exactly the most efficient use of resources.
-Incidentally, we will see Bentley’s first fully electric car in 2026, but plans to go all electric have been pushed back to the mid-2030s.
+Incidentally, we will see Bentley’s first fully electric car in late 2026, but plans to go all electric have been pushed back to the mid-2030s.

 Not a single bit.
 It remains a wonderfully quiet cockpit of calm carried along on sumptuous springs.
 Twist the rotary controller from Sport, through Bentley to Comfort and you immediately notice the tension dissipate.
 Now the Conti GT floats along, sighing in time with the road, rising and falling gently.
 Don’t drive it post-lunch, it’ll put you to sleep.